lekeodewuyi/markovtweeter/README.md

  1. Clone this project folder.
  2. Navigate to the directory on a terminal and execute the line: `g++ markovtweeter.cpp -o tweeter` ; this will generate an executable file named 'tweeter'.
- 3. To run the executable file, simply execute the line: `./tweeter`
+ 3. To run the executable file, simply execute the line: `./tweeter` (An executable file is already included in this repository)

 Once you follow the above instructions, you'll find the next steps very intuitive.
 There are more information within the program to guide you.